 For your artist fairies.

-How cute are these baby owls?
-You might also like to include things like mini birdbaths or mini birds’ houses or birds’ nests in your setting—these can be easily made with little branches or straw, and filled with polymer clay or putty ‘eggs’.
+You might also like to include things like mini birdbaths or mini birds’ houses or birds’ nests with tiny baby birds in your setting—these can be easily made with little branches or straw, and filled with polymer clay or putty ‘eggs’.

 If ever there was an appropriate use for fairy lighting, this is it.
 Adding solar-powered fairy lights will add that little touch of magic to your fairy garden.